westerndigitalcorporation/zonedstorage.io/docs/benchmarking/fio/smr-fio.md

 ```

 If the zones are reset before executing this command, no read I/O will be
-executed as *fio* will be enable to find zones with written sectors.
+executed as *fio* will be unable to find zones with written sectors.

 ```plaintext
 # blkzone reset -o 274726912 -l 2097152 /dev/sdd